 The trip cancellation option is often the primary reason people buy insurance, however it poses the highest risk for insurance companies and therefore results in the greatest insurance cost to you.

-To limit the risk exposure to the insurance provider in the event of a trip cancellation for medical reasons, the insurance companies introduced Pre-Existing Medical condition clause.
-A pre-existing medical condition is classified as a medical issue that you have been treated for in the past "x" days, before purchasing travel insurance.
+To limit the risk exposure to the insurance provider in the event of a trip cancellation for medical reasons, the insurance companies introduced the Pre-Existing Medical condition clause.
+A Pre-Existing medical condition is classified as a medical issue that you have been treated for in the past "x" number of days, before purchasing travel insurance.
 Different insurance companies have set different "x" days – this is considered the look-back period.
-The look-back period may range anywhere from a few months to a few years.
-If your medical condition was treated or changed in any way before the look-back period, your coverage in the event of a trip cancellation for medical reasons should not be impacted.
+The look-back period may range anywhere from few months to a few years.
+If your medical condition was treated or changed in any way before the look-back period, your coverage in the event of trip cancellation for medical reasons should not be impacted.

-If your medical condition was treated or changed in any way during the look-back period, you may still be eligible for trip cancellation coverage in some circumstances, namely by purchasing a plan that will include a Pre-Existing Medical Condition Waiver.
-To avoid the exposure you will have had to purchase Travel Insurance within 10-21 days (depending of insurance company) after you paid the initial deposit for your trip.
-There are plans that give you Pre-Existing Medical Condition Waiver even when you buy Travel Insurance before final payment or no later than 1 day after the final payment for your trip.
-Our software will help you sort this out easily.
+If your medical condition was treated or changed in anyway during the look-back period, you may still be eligible for trip cancellation coverage in some circumstances, namely by purchasing a plan that will include a Pre-Existing Medical Condition Waiver.
+To avoid the exposure you will have had to purchase Travel Insurance within 10-21 days (depending on your specific insurance company) after you paid the initial deposit for your trip.
+There are plans that give you the Pre-Existing Medical Condition Waiver even when you buy Travel Insurance before final payment or no later than 1 day after the final payment for your trip.
+Our easy to use website and filters will help you sort this out easily.

 Please also note that an additional requirement for the Pre-Existing Medical Condition Waiver is that the insured amount must be no less than 100% of your non-refundable prepaid trip expenses.